Legislation Tracker

 This bill was referred to the House Committee on Labor and Commerce, where it was assigned to Subcommittee #2.
 It was continued to 2025 in L & C by voice vote.

-The legislation was referred to the House Committee on Agriculture, Chesapeake and Natural Resources, and assigned to the ACNR Subcommittee: Natural Resources.
+The legislation was referred to the House Committee on ACNR, and assigned to the ACNR Subcommittee: Natural Resources.
 The bill reported out of Natural Resources with substitute language and was then referred to the Committee on Appropriations.
 With amended language, the bill was reported from Appropriations and printed.
 In crossover, the bill was passed by indefinitely by the Senate Committee on Finance and Appropriations.

 The bill was referred to the House Rules Committee, where it was assigned to the Studies Subcommittee and was continued to 2025.